In this article

 In this example, the Apple stock is considered more liquid than the vintage car.
 The stock can be easily converted to cash, while the car requires more time and effort to sell.

-There are several ways to measure liquidity, depending on the context.
-For businesses, liquidity is often measured using financial ratios that compare a company's liquid assets to its short-term liabilities.
-Common ratios include:
+There are several ways to measure liquidity of an asset, depending on the context.
+For businesses, liquidity is often measured using financial ratios that compare a company's liquid assets to its short-term, current liabilities.

 A higher ratio (or ratio greater than 1) indicates that a company has sufficient liquid assets to cover its short-term obligations, while a lower ratio suggests potential liquidity problems.